 On the far right we see a rider on a black stallion confronting a moustachioed axeman in chainmail.

-The rider’s shield has twelve black spots, presumably insignia of high rank because other riders have fewer spots or none, and in an earlier scene Duke William is shown with twelve spots and a large cross on his shield.
+The rider’s shield has twelve black spots, presumably insignia of high rank because other riders have fewer spots or none, and in an earlier scene a commander, presumed to be Duke William, is shown with twelve spots and a large cross on his shield.

-Based on Gaimar, Wace, Morillo and Domesday, the riders with white shields are Breton knights, and we can reasonably identify the four figures on the left of the scene above as (1) William de Braose, (2) a thegn (plausibly the royal thegn Almaer who is known to have served Leofwine and Gyrth, and who might be Almaer of Bourn, son of Kolswein, both tenants of Eadgifu the Fair who subsequently served Count Alan), (3) Earl Gyrth, and (4) Alan.
+Based on Gaimar, Wace, Morillo and Domesday, the riders with white shields are Breton knights, and we can reasonably identify the four figures on the left of the scene above as (1) William de Braose, (2) a thegn (plausibly the royal thegn Almaer who is known to have served Leofwine and Gyrth, and who might be Almaer of Bourn, son of Kolswein, two of Eadgifu the Fair’s tenants who subsequently served Count Alan), (3) Earl Gyrth, and (4) Alan.

 This scene is particularly detailed, as if based on the testimony of two or more eyewitnesses.
-Under the above interpretation, Count Alan is about to swing his sword as his stallion attempts, but fails, to avert its head from Earl Gyrth’s axe blow; the thegn’s axe is broken as he notices William de Braose approaching stealthily on foot, about to plunge the tip of his sword into Gyrth’s back.
+Under the above interpretation, Count Alan is about to swing his sword as his stallion averts its head from Earl Gyrth’s axe blow; the thegn’s axe is broken as he notices William de Braose approaching stealthily on foot, about to plunge the tip of his sword into Gyrth’s back.

-Usually swords were used as Alan illustrates, exploiting their weight and momentum as a hacking or bruising weapon, but de Braose is demonstrating a technique used, in favourable circumstances, to break through chainmail.
+Swords were mostly used as Alan illustrates, exploiting their weight and momentum as a hacking or bruising weapon, but de Braose is demonstrating a technique used, in favourable circumstances, to break through chainmail.

-In Duke William’s palace, Earl Harold Godwinson is pointing to his nephew Hakon (identified by the Anglo-Saxon rebus below of the “Hackin'” man).
+In Duke William’s palace, Earl Harold Godwinson is addressing the Duke ad pointing to either his brother Wulfnoth or his nephew Hakon (named by the Anglo-Saxon rebus below of the “Hackin'” man).
 Behind Hakon, and directly above the axe, is the captain of the guard, a spearman holding a shield identical to Count Alan’s: he is depicted with yellow hair shaved behind in the Norman fashion and is wearing an orange tunic with a yellow v-neck.

 But if we have scanned the BT from left to right, then we’ve seen this figure before, as one of Duke William’s messengers to Count Guy of Ponthieu: